 A rail bridge needs to be strong enough to carry VLocity and classic fleet trains.

 Experts called engineers design and build rail bridges so that trains can travel over obstacles such as roads and bodies of water like the Avon River.

-The Avon River rail bridge will be a beam bridge.
+The new Avon River rail bridge is a beam bridge.